MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 So that you have a history of the steps you've taken, you should capture the entire contents of the PowerShell buffer into a file.
 This will be crucial if you need to reference your configuration history to troubleshoot, or for any other reasons.
 This will also help you pick up where you left off if the configuration spans multiple days or involves multiple people.

-After you have completed and validated the configuration tasks in this topic, continue with your [configuration roadmap](configuration-roadmaps.md).
+After you have completed and validated the configuration tasks in this article, continue with your [configuration roadmap](configuration-roadmaps.md).

 ## See also
 <a name="next"> </a>